suyuan32/simple-admin-doc/src/guide/quick-start/codegen/api_example.md

 ---

 ::: warning
-Make sure that you have been installed follow software:

-- simple-admin-tool (goctls) v1.5.5 +

-\
 Must know go-zero's API command.
 [API Command](https://go-zero.dev/en/docs/tutorials) [Api Service](https://go-zero.dev/en/docs/tutorials/http/server/configuration) \
  \
 Refer to the [Example](https://github.com/suyuan32/simple-admin-example-api) project to generate it again, confirm that the generated file is consistent with the Example project, and the Example project has complete commands.